1Thessalonians 4 - Outline of 1Thessalonians (Book Notes menu page)

 • The GK word for 'sleep' is derived from a word (GK=keimai), which means 'to lie down.'

 The implication is that a dead person, like a sleeping person, has not ceased to exist, but is temporarily disconnected from earthly surroundings.
 This picture is re-inforced by the GK word for 'resurrection' {GK=anastasis} which means 'a standing up.'
 [The English word 'cemetary' is also related to the GK word 'keimai.'
-It is a place where the dead 'lie down' for awhile.]
+It is a place where the dead 'lie down' for a while.]

 • Consider the testimony of some other biblical passages...